-On September 10, 2008, our Board established a Technology Committee.
-The Technology Committee reviews and provides oversight of, and counsel on, matters relating to technology and innovation and assists our Board in its guidance of our technology strategies.
+The Strategy, Technology and Process Committee (the "Technology Committee") reviews and provides oversight of, and counsel on, matters relating to technology and innovation and assists our Board in its guidance of our technology strategies and our operations strategies and key initiatives required to achieve our five-year strategic plan.
 The Technology Committee consists of Board members and may also consist of management personnel.
 Members of the Technology Committee are recommended by the Corporate Governance Committee and appointed by our Board.

-The table below provides meeting information for our Board and each of its committees during 2009:
+The table below provides meeting information for our Board and each of its committees during 2010:

+Compensation and Leadership Nominating and Corporate Strategy, Technology

-Type of Meeting Full Board Audit Compensation and Leadership Development Nominating and Corporate Governance Technology
+Type of Meeting Full Board Audit Development Governance and Process

-In Person 4 4 4 4 7
+In Person 5 4 4 4 4

-Telephonic 2 13 9 0 3
+Telephonic 4 4 5 0 1

-Total Meetings in 2009 6 17 13 4 10
+Total Meetings in 2010 9 8 9 4 5

-The table below provides membership information for each of the Board committees during 2009:
+The table below provides membership information for each of the Board committees during 2010:

-Name Audit Compensation and Leadership Development Nominating and Corporate Governance Technology
+Name Audit Compensation and Leadership Development Nominating and Corporate Governance Strategy, Technology and Process(2)

 Alfred R. Berkeley, III X X

-John D. Curtis - Chair
+John D. Curtis Chair

-James C. McGroddy - - Chair
+James C. McGroddy Chair

-Harlan F. Seymour Х Х
+Harlan F. Seymour X X

-John M. Shay, Jr. Х Chair
+John M. Shay, Jr. X Chair

-John E. Stokely Chair - Х
+John E. Stokely Chair X

-Jan H. Suwinski - Х - -
+Jan H. Suwinski X X(1)